carr-matt/game-night-planner/journals/matt_carr.md

+## December 11, 2022

+* Did a thorough update on our api-design.md.
+* Finally fixed the 2 unit tests that were failing when the database container wasn't running-- which meant I didn't write 'em correctly in the first place.
+* Pretty satisfying to see the pipeline make it all the way to the frontend build stage before failing lol.

+## December 10, 2022

+* Made all remaining changes needed on the backend to satisfy flake8.
+* Removed as many hardcoded localhost links from the ghi code as possible.
+Still a few 3000 links remaining.
+* Re-enabled the linting stage in the gitlab-ci.yml and updated env variables on gitlab.

+## December 9, 2022

+* Third straight day of trying to figure out the freaking favorite button behavior.
+We ended up drilling into the token to grab the username and add it to the body of the POST request on the frontend.
+I made changes to all the backend code to expect the new shape for both the "fav" and "owned" buttons so we could get it wired up quick.

+## December 8, 2022

+* The button to add a game to a user's list of favorites is... no friend of mine or Joe's.

+## December 7, 2022

+* More work on the like/fav button.
+Grrrrr.

 ## December 6, 2022

 * More work on detail page functionality with Joe.
 Not quite there with "like" or "owned" button functionality but very close.
+* Add more properties to the fields parameter of the game_detail request.
+Might end up grabbing the entire game object so we have as much info as possible to really fill out a game's detail card view.

 ## December 5, 2022